Are All Square Roots Irrational Numbers? Unveiling the Truth Behind Radicals

 Exploring Square Roots: The Foundation

 A square root of a number 'x' is a value that, when multiplied by itself, equals 'x'.
-For example, the square root of 9 (√9) is 3 because 3 x 3 = 9.
-However, not all square roots are as straightforward.
-Let's examine some examples to build our intuition:
+That's why for example, the square root of 9 (√9) is 3 because 3 x 3 = 9.
+On the flip side, not all square roots are as straightforward.

 -